 Your intuitive notion of finiteness probably involves associating a natural number to each finite set, the number of members in the set.
 This assignment probably has the property that if A is a proper subset of a finite set B then A is also finite and the number of members of A is less than the number of members of B. Assuming for a moment that your intuition is correct we can see that every set which is finite according to your intuition is also finite according to the definition above.
-Let E be finite according to your intuition and let E be a non-empty set of subsets of E. The set of numbers of members of members of E and an another is the number of members of some member of E. Call that member E. If E and E is the least possible number of members for a member of E. It is therefore not a proper subset, so B = C. In other words B is a minimal member of A. The argument to show that A has a maximal member is very similar.
+Let E be finite according to your intuition and let A be a non-empty set of subsets of E. The set of numbers of members of members of A is a non-empty set of natural numbers and therefore has a least member.
+This number is the number of members of some member of A. Call that member C. If $B \in A$ and $B \subseteq C$ then B can't have fewer members than C because the number of members of C is the least possible number of members for a member of A. It is therefore not a proper subset, so B = C. In other words B is a minimal member of A. The argument to show that A has a maximal member is very similar.
 We look for a member C of A with the largest possible number of members.
 Of course subsets of the natural numbers don't have to have a largest member but in this case we only need to consider subsets of E and they have at most as many members as E has, so there is an upper bound on this set and therefore there is a largest member.